 Our gun trust was prepared for us by Jim Willi, a very experienced Texas gun trust attorney who has prepared gun trusts for thousands of law-abiding gun owners, collectors, hunters, and competition shooters.
 He is the gun trust attorney recommended by many of the largest and most successful Class 3 dealers in the United States.
+In addition, he was the speaker for the NFA Trusts 101 Seminar at the 2017 Texas State Rifle Association Annual Meeting, as well as the "gun trusts" speaker at a 2017 American Bar Association meeting.
 No matter what state you live in, you can benefit from his extensive gun trust experience with our 50-state ATF 41F compliant gun trust.

 Enter your full legal name (first, middle, and last) as it appears on your driver's license, and your state and county of residence.

 Enter the full legal name (first, middle, and last) of the person or persons who will be entitled to inherit the gun trust property when you die.

 Enter the full legal name (first, middle, and last) of the person or persons who you want to become Trustee or Co-Trustees of your gun trust to manage the gun trust property after you die.